 Bronze head from Nymburk

-In 2015, a bronze head with a melon coiffure was found near Nymburk.
+In 2015, a bronze head with a melon coiffure was found near Nymburk in…?.
 The fragment of a bronze, folding tripod was found by an amateur archaeologist with a metal detector, who brought the find to the museum in Pardubice.
-The discovery raises questions about its origin and age as there is no context excavated with it and no material to compare to.
+The discovery raises questions about its origin and age as the context cannot be excavated with the find and there is no material to compare it to.
 A significant detail, which will help us with the task, is the melon coiffure.

 Origins of the hairstyle

 One of the first examples of the melon coiffure is displayed on the stater from Ortagoria on the Aegean coast of Thrace.
 The coin shows Artemis wearing the studied hairstyle.
 The city was first mentioned by Strabo (7 fr.
 47).
-The earliest arrival of the first colonists is unsure, but the earliest indication of its presence on the historical scene dates to after the mid-4th century BC (Tsetskhladze, G.R. , 106) when it minted coins with Macedonian influence (Waggoner, 1987, 21).
+The earliest arrival of the first colonists is uncertain, but an indication of its presence on the historical scene can be dated to after the mid-4th century BC (Tsetskhladze, G.R. , 106) when it minted coins with Macedonian influence (Waggoner, 1987, 21).
 The coiffure was very popular in Thrace, many literally sources describe Thracians as people who wore raised hair (Homer, Archilochus or Hipponax) and could be found on many different artifacts from this region.
 The hair is divided into segments resembling ribs of a melon running from the forehead to the nape of the head.
 Braided locks are gathered at the nape of the head.
 The inclusion of the city within the hegemonic state of Macedony suggests that this typology of Artemis became influential in vast number of areas of the Greek, as well as the Scythian and Thracian, society (Lopes, E., 98).

 The evidence to support this fact is a gold plate in the Hermitage Museum in St. Petersburg.
-The ornament shows two Scythian warriors holding out their bows.
+The ornament shows two Scythian warriors holding their bows with arms outstretched.
 They wear hair divided into bands forming large masses, gathered in impressive chignons (Lopes, E., 100).
 In continental Greece, the hairstyle of Artemis became established too, which can be supported by several depictions of the goddess in different sites.
 The tomb of Persephone at Vergina displays Demeter wearing a melon coiffure in the painted frieze (mid.
 4th c.
 BC).

 Significant evidence of the popularity of the coiffure is numerous depots of Tanagra statuettes of which female, draped women are commonly wearing the melon coiffure.
 Tanagras are sufficiently uniform.
 They range from 0,12 to 0,30 m. in height, are normally made in several moulds and are retouched.
 The backs are shaped, often fully modeled.
 The bottoms are open, but when the figures are set on a base, they usually show a vent, commonly rectangular in shape.
 The repertory is limited and is drawn exclusively from daily life.
 The most popular subject is draped women (Thompson, D.B., 130).
 Other motives are male figures, female standing figures, female ritual figures, female heads, comic figures, prophylactic figures, protomes, masks, animals, miscellaneous votives, plaques and miniature votive pottery.
 Figurines following the old traditions were primarily produced for dedicatory purposes.
 The variety of statuettes gives us a perfect tool for datation of the hairstyle, as it contains older as well as the subsequent Tanagra statuettes.
-The Tanagra statuettes are one of the most famous carriers of the melon hairstyle, which spread the fashion in the society throughout the Greek territories and to the Apennine peninsula, Egypt and Asia Minor.
+The Tanagra statuettes are one of the most famous carriers of the melon hairstyle, which spread the fashion in ociety throughout the Greek territories and to the Apennine peninsula, Egypt and Asia Minor.

 Typology